Dasavathaaram: Casting

-Over the course, of the production more supporting actors were added to the film, the first being Napoleon, who was signed up to portray a king in the film.
-Other veteran actors, Jaya Prada, Nagesh, P. Vasu, K. R. Vijaya and M. S. Bhaskar as well as a bevy of American supporting actors were roped into essay other small roles in the film.
-Actors, Jayaram and Vadivelu opted out of the film during the production of the project, citing date problems.
+Vidya Balan was originally considered to play the lead actress before Asin was finalised.
+Actors Jayaram and Vadivelu opted out of the film during the production of the project, citing scheduling issues.

 Filming

 Picture of the film set depicting the Vishnu idol used in the film.
 The idol, made out of black stone and smeared with kumkuma and sandalwood paste, depicts Vishnu lying on his 7-headed serpent Shesha, attended by Vishnu's consorts Sridevi and Bhudevi at right.

-A preliminary schedule took place before the start of the film, which featured no filming, but only the make-up tests, lasting for 25 days in the USA.
+A preliminary process took place before the start of filming, which featured make-up tests that lasted for 25 days in the USA.
 The make-up used for Kamal's characters proved to create difficulties.
 It took nine hours to implement the make-up and it failed to stay for a long period of time.
-To compensate for that, he had to rest and take fluids using a straw and at the same time, refrain from making movement in the facial muscles to make sure that it was not disturbed.
+To compensate for that, he had to rest and take fluids using a straw and at the same time, refrain from moving his facial muscles to ensure that his prosthetic makeup was not disturbed.

 Major portions of the films were shot extensively in overseas locations which included the US, Tokyo, Malaysia and Thailand.
-The film's final shoot occurred on 8 October 2007 at Uthandi, a coastal village.
+Filming was nearly complete by early October 2007; the film's final shoot occurred on 8 October 2007 at Uthandi, a coastal village.

-Music
+Soundtrack

 The film was originally announced with A. R. Rahman as the music director of the film.
-However he opted out of the project owing to schedule clashes.
+However he opted out of the project owing to scheduling conflicts.
 Kamal, who quickly wanted the tunes, roped in Himesh Reshammiya, for whom Dasavathaaram became his Tamil film debut and only Tamil film to date.
 The background score was composed by Devi Sri Prasad.
 As the film demanded a "stylish and western" quality of music, two reels of music were initially composed and tested.
 A two-and-a-half-minute theme song was later composed for the promos.
 The background music in the second half consisted of extensive usage of violins and chorus and the entire score for the film was recorded over a period of one month, in Chennai.